 ‘Gathering insights to ensure we build to meet you needs now and as you scale’

 - A review of any content that has been put together to date on progression and career development.

 - Survey and/or group interviews with a cross section of the team to investigate what works and what doesn't, their previous experience of career progression and key challenges they for-see

-- Run a 1hr session to present back findings from the discovery work and discuss next steps for Phase 2.
+- Run a 1hr session to present back findings from the discovery work and discuss next steps for the build.

 ’Getting your entire team speaking the same language’